Students protest as Utah lawmakers resist changing ‘Dixie’

 The school did once use Confederate symbols and iconography, with a Rebel mascot and a statue of a Confederate soldier on campus.
 Decades ago, students participated in mock slave auctions and blackface minstrel shows.

-The mascot, though, was changed in 2009 and the statute came down in 2012.
+The mascot, though, was changed in 2009 and the statue came down in 2012.
 Still, administrators resisted changing the name, citing broad community support, when the institution became a university a year later.

 But that changed last summer, as a national movement to remove Confederate symbols from public spaces became part of the national reckoning on racial injustice following the killing of George Floyd, a Black man who died after a white Minneapolis police officer pressed his knee into Floyd’s neck for several minutes.